 Afar is part of the volcanically and seismically active portion of the African Rift and is one of the few places on Earth where we can witness plate divergence as the continental crust splits apart to form a new ocean.

-The Afar Rift project aims to track the creation of magma (molten rock) from deep within the Earth, studying how it migrates and evolves as it rises towards the surface.
+The Afar Rift project tracked the creation of magma (molten rock) from deep within the Earth, studying how it migrates and evolves as it rises towards the surface.

-We will study how the surface of the Earth reacts as it is thinned and split apart and how the magma is intruded into this thin crust to form the beginnings of a new ocean.
+We investigated how the surface of the Earth reacts as it is thinned and split apart, and how the magma is intruded into this thin crust to form the beginnings of a new ocean.

-BGS are project partners with the Afar Rift Consortium which comprises Leeds, Bristol, Oxford, Cambridge and Edinburgh universities and has links with scientists in the US, Ethiopia, France and New Zealand.
+Between 2007 and 2012, BGS were project partners with the Afar Rift Consortium (ARC), which comprises Leeds, Bristol, Oxford, Cambridge and Edinburgh universities and has links with scientists in the US, Ethiopia, France and New Zealand.

-The Afar Rift Consortium is an extensive multidisciplinary research group investigating:
+The ARC was an extensive multidisciplinary research group investigating:

-The BGS role in this research is to conduct geological mapping of the Afar region, encompassing all the active research areas, to provide an overview of the stratigraphy and the changes in style, location and composition of volcanism with time.
-The project utilises interpretations of remote sensing data to support ground-based fieldwork in this unique natural laboratory.
+Led by Charlotte Vye-Brown, BGS's role in this research was to conduct geological mapping of the Afar region, encompassing all the active research areas, to provide an overview of the stratigraphy and the changes in style, location and composition of volcanism with time.
+The project utilised interpretations of remote sensing data to support ground-based fieldwork in this unique natural laboratory.

 Airborne and satellite remote sensing provide a useful technique for rapid mapping in terrain that is inaccessible to conventional fieldwork.
 Remote sensing is the technique of measuring spectral reflectance and emittance from the Earth's surface using sensors mounted on airborne or spaceborne platforms.